Teen Resume Keywords (2026): A Guide for Ages 14-19

 Summer Job Keywords

 Applying for a seasonal job?
-Employers fear you will quit in August.
-Address this head-on or lean into the temporary nature.
+Employers fear you will quit in August or call out every other weekend.
+Address this head-on.

-- Flexible Schedule (summer usually means open availability)
+- Flexible Schedule — summer usually means open availability, so say it

-- Holiday Availability (Concept: 4th of July, Memorial Day)
+- Holiday Availability — 4th of July, Memorial Day, Labor Day (managers need coverage)

-- Fast Learner (since you only have a few months to work)
+- Fast Learner — you only have a few months, and they know that

 Resume Examples for Teens